 As a youth, Lew Wallace managed to develop a reputation as a truant and a rascal.
-He used any number of excuses to avoid the classroom and undertake adventure in the great outdoors.
-He was part of an informal group of Indianapolis boys, who established “The Red Eye and the Hay Press Club,” which met in a loft accessible only by a trap door.
-The boys were reputed to raid gardens, pull bell ropes, and generally create havoc as they ran through the countryside.
+He used any number of excuses to avoid education and undertake adventure in the great outdoors.
+He joined “The Red Eye and the Hay Press Club,” a group of boys who met in a loft accessible only by a trap door.
+The boys raided gardens, pulled bell ropes, and generally created havoc as they ran through the countryside.

 Fortunately, one of Lew’s uncles saw him on the road and got word back to the family.
 Lew stayed at this “Log Cabin and Hard Cider” rally for almost two weeks.
-As the rally concluded a church revival started up and Lew stayed to see part of that enterprise before finally wandering the seventy or so miles back to Indianapolis.
+As the rally concluded, a church revival started up.
+Lew stayed to see part of that enterprise before finally wandering the seventy or so miles back to Indianapolis.

-However, years before this drama played out, Wallace and Cook had been reading about the Alamo and the heroics of the freedom fighters in Texas.
-Together the teenagers decided that it was their duty to reinforce Commodore Moore of the Texan Navy.
-Although they were unsuccessful in recruiting others to join them, the two boys commandeered a skiff.
+However, years before this drama played out, Wallace and Cook read about the Alamo and the heroics of the freedom fighters in Texas.
+The teenagers decided it was their duty to reinforce Commodore Moore of the Texan Navy.
+Although they failed to recruit others to join them, the two boys commandeered a skiff.

 Were I to die tonight, your portion of my estate would not keep you a month.
 I have struggled to give you and your brothers what, in my opinion, is better than money—education.
 Since your sixth year, I have paid school-bills for you; but—one day you will regret the opportunities you have thrown away.
 I am sorry, disappointed, mortified; so, without shutting the door upon you, I am resolved that from today you must go out and earn your own livelihood.
 I shall watch your course hopefully.

-It took a few more years and a few more adventures before David Wallace began to see his son settle down, grow in resolve, and focus on accomplishments that brought credit to the Wallace name.
-Throughout his life, Lew Wallace adored and respected his father and, just as David Wallace predicted, Lew grew to understand what had been lost when he squandered his education.
+It took a few more years and a few more adventures before David Wallace began to see his son settle down.
+Eventually, Lew grew in resolve and focused on accomplishments that brought credit to the Wallace name.
+Throughout his life, Lew Wallace adored and respected his father.
+Just as David Wallace predicted, Lew grew to understand what had been lost when he squandered his education.
 He grew to be a man who learned by experience, read voraciously, challenged himself routinely, and became a devoted life-long learner.

 “The Early Life of Lew Wallace,” Indiana Magazine of History, September 1941 by Irving McKee.